andrewdwallo/filament-companies/README.md

 #### Before Starting take note that this package is supposed to be a Filament Context and is planning to be used as one in Filament V3
 #### This is not supposed to be the "Admin" Context, this would be the view that a "company user" would see

-* Dark Mode support for all components and views (example: navigation menu component)
+* Dark Mode support for some components
-* Profile Photo needs to replace Filament Profile Photo in top-bar user-menu
-* NavigationMenu.php class component listener needs to actually refresh after a form is saved
+* NavigationMenu.php class component listener needs to actually refresh after a form is saved (This is connected to a render hook in FilamentCompaniesServiceProvider)
 * Test need to be updated
 * Any other things you notice that you would like to improve that would benefit everyone as a whole